 In addition, on your own School SharePoint sites you can find loads of useful resources and information, please ask your buddy and/or manager for guidance on how to access these.

-For your CPD, you can attend relevant monthly Learning Bytes sessions and all training materials for Learning Technologies are on the iPark site.
+You can also attend CPD events monthly through our Learning Bytes sessions.
+All our training materials for Learning Technologies are on the iPark site.

-We provide a number Researcher Development opportunities for academics, including a wide range selection of courses, online packages and researcher leadership programmes.
+We provide a number of training and further development opportunities for academics, including a range of courses, online packages and researcher leadership programmes.

 The Researcher Development Framework (RDF) is a tool that postgraduate researchers and researchers at all levels can use to help identify areas of strength, identify skills gaps and prioritise areas for development.